BIG IDEA:

 INTRODUCTION:

 Massive outbreaks of visible demonic activity are very scarce throughout human history.
 You have the rebellion of 1/3 of the angels at the beginning of time – but no humans were around to witness God consigning them to the pit of imprisonment and torture.
 You have the possible demonic liaison with humankind that led to the wickedness of men at the time of Noah’s Flood (Gen. 6).
-Now as the seed of the serpent arrives on the scene to do battle with the serpent and his demonic forces of the kingdom of darkness, you have an outburst of violent, demonic activity.
+Now as the seed of the woman arrives on the scene to do battle with the serpent and his demonic forces of the kingdom of darkness, you have an outburst of violent, demonic activity.

 In our times, despite all of the hype about demons and exorcisms, you really only see probably isolated psychopaths that would be such madmen that we would attribute their perversions to demonic control.
 You have the famous ones like Charles Manson and Jeffry Dahmer … the larger scale champions of evil like Hitler … but for the most part Satan today likes to disguise his emissaries and make them appear as close to children of the light as possible.
 In the Day of the Lord, the activity of demonic forces will once again be more widespread and evident.